IRamNoc/iznes/readme.md

 ## 3. Using the `MulitlingualService` to create a new translation.

-**Note: See the `Translations System` document for guidance on how to enter new translations into the translations database and how to use `updateTranslations.sh` to update the `translations.ts` file withe new translations.**
+**Note: See the `Translations System` document for guidance on how to enter new translations into the translations database via the translations generator.**
+**Note: See the `Translations System` document for guidance on how to use `updateTranslations.sh` to update the `translations.ts` file with new translations.**

 Translate a string using the following methods: